aakashsinghgit/ML-Engineering-Projects/Projects/P2_HealthInsurance_Price/DEPLOYMENT.md

 - Click "New +" → "Web Service"
 - Connect your GitHub repository
 - Select the repository: `ML-Engineering-Projects`
+- **Important**: Since your repo has multiple projects, Render will use the `render.yaml` file to know which subfolder to deploy

 ### **1.3 Configure the Service**
 ```